-(h) On reaching any decision relating to a disciplinary offence in a College, the relevant Head of College may fine individual students up to £250 and/or exclude any student for up to three days from any relevant College facility.
+(g) On reaching any decision relating to conduct in a social or residential setting in a College, the relevant Head of College may fine individual students up to £500 and/or exclude any student for up to three days from any relevant College facility.

-(i) On reaching any decision relating to a breach of departmental regulations including the student's obligations under regulation 2.5 and 6.4 and/or similar matters, the relevant Head of Department may fine individual students up to £250 and/or exclude any student for up to three days from any relevant department, laboratory, library or other study area.
+(h) On reaching any decision relating to conduct in the academic department or related setting, the relevant Head of Department may fine individual students up to £500 and/or exclude any student for up to three days from any relevant department, laboratory, library or other study area.

-(j) In reaching a decision in a matter, the Registrar and Secretary (who may elect to appoint a nominee to act on his or her behalf, and at his or her discretion consult with any relevant Head of Department, Head of College or supervisor), may fine a student up to £250 and/or exclude a student for up to 3 days from a relevant department, laboratory or other study area.
+(i) On reaching a decision on any disciplinary matter, the Registrar and Secretary (who may elect to appoint a nominee to act on his or her behalf, and at his or her discretion consult with any relevant Head of Department, Head of College or supervisor), may fine a student up to £500 and/or exclude a student for up to 3 days from the whole or any part of the University or its precincts.

-(k) In addition to a fine, students found to have perpetrated disciplinary offences may be directed by the Head of College, Head of Department or Registrar and Secretary, as appropriate to pay compensation to cover some or all of the cost of any damage caused by his or her offences and/or to offer an apology to anyone who has suffered from such offence.
+(j) In addition to a fine, students found to have perpetrated disciplinary offences may be directed by the Head of College, Head of Department or Registrar and Secretary, as appropriate to pay compensation to cover some or all of the cost of any damage caused by his or her offences and/or toattend relevant training and/or take appropriate restorative measures as required.

 (k) Failure to pay any fine imposed, or to respect an exclusion, could be treated as a separate disciplinary offence.